 Programs listed in RED above are full.
 Programs listed in BLUE have limited space.
 Please contact the camp office regarding these programs.

-*Please note that the Emmaus/C.I.T. program now has a separate application process.
+*Please note that the Emmaus/C.I.T. program has an additional application form.
 Please scroll down to the the Emmaus/C.I.T. section to download the application.

 Leadership Camp at C.Y.O.
 Camp Brébeuf is an adventure based, faith filled week designed for high school aged students entering grade 9, 10 or 11.
 Leadership camp is a 1 week, overnight program that runs the first week of our summer.
 Our Leadership Program offers young people the chance to connect with old camp friends and staff, meet new friends and develop their abilities and confidence while deepening their faith and having fun.